Sideloading-Research/telegram_sideload/README.md

 The mindfile for the sideload is automatically pulled from a specified GitHub repository, and it regularly updated, to keep your sideload up-to-date.

-The bot supports both private chats and group chats (when group IDs are authorized)
+The bot supports both private chats and group chats.

+A unique feature of the bot is that the mindfile can exceed the context window of the LLM, thanks to the pseudo-infinite context (see a section about about it below).

 # Prerequisites